StuyPulse/team694.github.io/about/ec/index.md

 ### Vice President of Marketing <small>{{ page.positions.vpom.name }}</small>
 <div markdown="1" class="ec-description">
 {% if page.positions.vpom.photo %} <img src="{{ page.positions.vpom.photo }}" class="ec-photo" alt="Vice President of Marketing"> {% endif %}
 The Vice President of Marketing is considered the second-in-command for that department.
 The Vice President should have knowledge of what the Presidents are currently doing and should be able to direct the Marketing division in the event of the Marketing President's absence.
-She should have extensive knowledge of all awards submissions as well as some basic knowledge of each part of the robot and the status of all branches of the team.
+She should have extensive knowledge of all awards submissions as well as some basic knowledge of each part of the robot.
 </div>

 ### Vice President of Software Engineering <small>{{ page.positions.vpse.name }}</small>